 Our attorneys and agents serve on the boards of numerous legal and charitable organizations, including the Georgia Tech Intellectual Property Advisory Board, the Georgia State University College of Law Intellectual Property Advisory Board, the Board of Governors of the State Bar of Georgia, the State Bar Disciplinary Board, the University of Georgia Law School’s Advisory Board for the Journal of Intellectual Property Law, and Voices for Georgia’s Children.

-MCC’s attorneys and agents also serve as leaders and committee members of leading industry associations, including the International Trademark Association (INTA), the Southeastern Medical Device Association (SEMDA), Georgia Bio, the Georgia Automotive Manufacturers Association, and many others.
+MCC’s attorneys and agents also serve as leaders and committee members of leading industry associations, including the International Trademark Association (INTA), Southeast Life Sciences, Georgia Bio, the Georgia Automotive Manufacturers Association, and many others.

 Tony Askew, known as the “dean” of the patent bar in Atlanta, has served as Special Assistant Attorney General for the State of Georgia on Intellectual Property matters since 1983.
 Notably, the Supreme Court of Georgia, the highest judicial authority in the state, recognized Tony for his decades of service to the Georgia Bar.
 He is designated “Amicus Curiae” of the Supreme Court of Georgia.